BenMorel/mysql-replication-check/README.md

 ### Filtering

-By default, all tables are checked, including the system tables.
-This is probably not what you want.
+By default, all tables from all non-system databases are checked.
 Use the `--tables` to filter the tables to check.
 This parameter accepts a comma-separated list of tables, optionally using the `*` placeholder.
 Each table is referenced with its database, in the `database.table` format.